-- It should eliminate the “post and pray” approach to load and truck posting.
+- No more “post and pray” approach to load and truck posting.

-- Provide digital messaging and paperwork like invoices, contracts, etc.
+- Provide digital messaging and paperwork, like invoices and contracts.

-- Provide insights for business growth and profit.
+- Provide insights that help carriers and brokers grow and profit.

-- Provide predictive matching so drivers stay loaded.
+- Provide predictive matching to keep carriers loaded.